-Canon 5DS R versus Sony RX10 IV
+Canon 5DS R vs Sony RX10 IV

-The Canon EOS 5DS R and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were revealed to the public, respectively, in February 2015 and September 2017.
+The Canon EOS 5DS R and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were officially introduced, respectively, in February 2015 and September 2017.
 The 5DS R is a DSLR, while the RX10 IV is a fixed lens compact.
 The cameras are based on a full frame (5DS R) and an one-inch (RX10 IV) sensor.
-The Canon has a resolution of 50.3 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 50.3 megapixels, whereas the Sony provides 20 MP.

 Body comparison: Canon 5DS R vs Sony RX10 IV